ISL: Will there be a dip in quality if the number of foreigners is reduced? | Goal.com

 Currently, a maximum of five foreigners can be on the pitch at a given time which is expected to be reduced to four in the future.
 With the implementation of the 3+1 rule, numerically there will be only one less overseas player on the pitch which might even lead the clubs to sign better quality foreigners.

-This will also mean youth players who perform stand a greater chance of progessing to the first team, a development which will spur them on.
+This will also mean youth players who perform stand a greater chance of progressing to the first team, a development that will spur them on.

 The absence of a few foreigners might not necessarily compromise the quality of football in ISL.
 Instead, with more domestic players on the pitch, the talent pool for the Indian national team will receive a shot in the arm.